itsjfx/desktop-audio-not-recording-obs-amanero-combo384/README.md

 ## How to fix
 1. Check what sample rates your DAC or device supports : https://i.imgur.com/CY2QpMW.png
-* These are the defaults for mine so I haven't changed them but according to Amanero's website the DAC supports a variety of sample rates.
+* These are the defaults for mine so I haven't changed them but according to Amanero's website the DAC supports a variety of sample rates, including 44.1 Khz.
 2. Open OBS and change the sample rate: https://i.imgur.com/03OnARK.png
 3. Profit